LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 RAIL Package: https://github.com/LSSTDESC/rail_pzflow

-:py:class:`PZFlow` is a photometric redshift estimation algorithm that utilizes normalizing flows.
+``PZFlow`` is a photometric redshift estimation algorithm that utilizes normalizing flows.
 It takes a catalog of galaxy colors and redshifts and learns a differentiable mapping from the data space to a simple latent space, such as a Normal distribution.
 A photo-z posterior can then be estimated by evaluating